 You can have a game night any time of year.
 However, depending on a number of factors, such as weather, what’s going on in the community, and schedules of your guests, you may have some times when it’s easier to get people to come.

 If you plan to have the party indoors, you can have the party any time of year.
-However, an outdoor party is more enjoyable during the warmer months, unless you have a fire pit or outdoor heaters.
+However, an outdoor party is more enjoyable during the warmer months.
+However, if you have a fire pit or outdoor heaters, you can go outside, even when it's cold.

 Whether you invite people ahead of time or host an impromptu game night is up to you.
 Only you know your friends and how busy they are.
 If you want a larger group, it’s probably best to email, text, call, or even create a Facebook event page a week or two in advance.